csc-training/geocomputing/pouta/docker/README.md

 All tools are installed using [Docker containers](https://www.docker.com/).
 The used Docker containers are provided by the each project themselves.
 Installing other tools with Docker would have mainly similar steps.

 Technically the examples use [Ansible scripts](https://www.ansible.com/) for creating the virtual machine to cPouta and installing the geospatial tools.
-These scripts are suitable for setting up the new virtual machine from Linux, Mac and Windows Subsystem for Linux, **they will not work on Windows.**
+These scripts are suitable for setting up the new virtual machine from Linux, Mac and Windows Subsystem for Linux, **they will not work on native Windows.**

 ## Preparations for intallation